 How do I get advisement?

 Undergraduate students are required to seek advisement prior to obtaining D-clearances.
-Students can receive advisement by going to the ISE Student Services Office, GER 247.
+Students can receive advisement by going to the ISE Student Services Office, GER 247 to schedule an appointment, or by contacting Crystal Conley at (email@example.com).
 Students should review their STARS reports prior to seeking advisement.
 STARS reports are available on OASIS.
-Graduate students must seek advisement from a faculty advisor.
-Faculty advisors assigned by major and last name (if the student is in the MSISE program).
-Faculty advisors are required to approve a plan of study for the student.
-New graduate students will have undergraduate prerequisites reviewed and may be required to take remedial courses prior to enrolling in graduate courses.
+Graduate/Masters students must seek advisement from Mary Ordaz at (firstname.lastname@example.org).
 Student should make appointments with their advisor well in advance of their registration appointment time.
 Students can make appointments by calling the ISE Department at (213)740-4893 or emailing email@example.comReturn to Index

 Who is my assigned advisor?

-Undergraduate are assigned to Evelyn Felina, who is available at GER 243.
+Undergraduates are assigned to Crystal Conley, who is available at GER 243.
 You may also talk to departmental faculty if you would like additional advice on career paths and electives.
-Graduate students are assigned to faculty advisor based on their major.
-Students are strongly encouraged to see their faculty advisor each semester, and must see their advisor for approval of electives, pre-requisite courses, or any deviation from program requirements.
-Go to GER 247 to obtain your advisor assignment.
-Students may contact advisors at (213)740-4893 or or email firstname.lastname@example.orgReturn to Index
+Graduate/Masters students are assigned to Mary Ordaz (firstname.lastname@example.org) for advising.
+Students are strongly encouraged to see their advisor each semester, and must see their advisor for approval of electives, pre-requisite courses, or any deviation from program requirements.
+Students may contact advisors at (213)740-4893 or email email@example.comReturn to Index

 How do I remove a departmental condition of admission?